Night and the City (1992 film): Plot

-Harry Fabian is a fast-talking, two-bit New York City lawyer who hangs out at a bar called Boxers, owned by Phil Nasseros and his wife Helen.
+Harry Fabian is a fast-talking New York City lawyer who hangs out at a bar called Boxers, owned by Phil Nasseros and his wife Helen.
 Harry has been having an affair with Helen, who dreams of setting up her own bar and leaving Phil.
-At the bar, he spots an article in the New York Post about a man who was pummeled by a boxer.
+At the bar, Harry spots an article in the New York Post about a man who was pummeled by a boxer.
 He calls the man on Phil's phone and pitches a lawsuit against the boxer on the grounds that his fists are legally considered weapons.
-The fighter is promoted by Ira "Boom Boom" Grossman, who tries to muscle Harry off the idea of suing his boxer.
+The fighter is promoted by Ira "Boom Boom" Grossman, who tries to muscle Harry away from the idea of suing his boxer.
 The case is promptly dismissed by the judge, who knows that it is baseless.

-Having seen the world of boxing up close, Harry decides to become a boxing promoter and files for a license.
-He recruits "Boom Boom"'s estranged brother, former professional prizefighter Al Grossman, to be his partner.
-"Boom Boom" tries to muscle Harry out of the fight business, but when Al protects Harry, "Boom Boom" cowers in fear.
+Knowing the boxing industry, Harry decides to become a boxing promoter and files for a license.
+He recruits Boom Boom's estranged brother, former professional prizefighter Al Grossman, to be his partner.
+Boom Boom tries to muscle out Harry of the fight business, but when Al protects Harry, Boom Boom cowers in fear.

 Al asks Phil for a $15,000 loan to cover the cost of the fight.
-Sensing her opportunity, Helen stages an argument with Harry and demands that he come up with $7,500, promising that Phil will match the amount.
-Helen fronts Harry the $7,500 herself, allowing Harry to secure the loan.
-Phil promises that he will pay Harry the money the day before the fight.
+Sensing her opportunity, Helen stages an argument with Harry and demands that he produce $7,500, promising that Phil will match the amount.
+Helen fronts Harry the $7,500, allowing Harry to secure the loan.
+Phil promises to pay the money to Harry on the day before the fight.

 She gives him another $5,000 to help her set up her own bar by procuring a liquor license.
 Harry has a friend in the Federal Liquor Administration who supplies him a blank license but asks $7500 for it.
-Harry only has $5000, he has to have a printer put in the printed details, making the license essentially a fake. he gives Helen the licence but doesn't tell her all the details of how he got it.
+Harry has only $5000, so he has a printer put in the printed details, making the license essentially a fake.
+He gives Helen the licence, but does not tell her all the details of how he got it.

-"Boom Boom" tries one last time to persuade Harry to abandon the idea, offering him money to walk away from the fight business.
+Boom Boom again tries to persuade Harry to abandon the idea, offering him money to walk away from the fight business.
 Harry explains that he has spent his career in pursuit of quick and easy cases that can be settled for small cash amounts.
-He tells "Boom Boom" that he had a case once where the NYPD had mistakenly beaten up some people because they served a warrant on the wrong house.
+He tells Boom Boom that in the past, he had a case in which the NYPD had mistakenly beaten up some people in the wrong house because they served a warrant on the wrong house.
 Instead of taking them to trial, he accepted the NYPD's offer of $20,000 to make the case go away.
 He insists that, for once, he is not going to take the money and run.
-"Boom Boom" threatens to kill Harry if anything happens to Al, who has already had two heart attacks.
+Boom Boom threatens to kill Harry if anything happens to Al, who has already had two heart attacks.